McGill-NLP/malicious-ir/README.md

 ```

 ## Getting Started
-Our analysis consists of XXX general steps: corpus generation, corpus embedding, and retrieval inference.
+Our analysis consists of three general steps: corpus generation, corpus embedding, and retrieval inference.
 We go into more details for our further analysis below.

 ### 1. Corpus Generation
 The first step includes generating the malicious passages for [AdvBench](https://github.com/llm-attacks/llm-attacks/blob/main/data/advbench/harmful_behaviors.csv) queries (i.e., **AdvBench-IR**).
 You can find the generated samples in [data/malicious.jsonl](data/malicious.jsonl) or on [HuggingFace]().
 Checkout the [create_demonstration.sh](scripts/create_demonstration.sh) script for the detailed and exact arguments.
 This script will generate and chunk the malicious passages for retrieval.